Big-Totoro/Assignment/README.md

 ## Pivotal Cloud Service

-I use trial period of [Pivotal Web Services](https://run.pivotal.io/) to deploy my microservice and play a bit with it.
+I use trial period of [Pivotal Web Services](https://run.pivotal.io/) to deploy my microservice .war file and play a bit with it.
 All technical details are in the manifest.yml file.
 And I'm just going to provide the link to the *math-parser-service* endpoints here.

 https://bootcamp-customers-sleepy-bongo.cfapps.io/parser/v1/parse?expression=100-50